Why 20 to 40 Year Olds Should Invest With a Robo-Advisor NOW!

 Top 7 Robo-advisors for Millennials for Investing

-Betterment has no minimum investment amount, which makes it appealing for millennials who want to start investing but are short on extra cash.
-While eventually Betterment offers free account management—for those who reach account values over $2 million, anyway!—those with smaller accounts can expect to pay 0.25% or 0.40% AUM based on whether they use the digital or premium version (with human financial advisors).
-Regardless of your version, all users can text financial questions to financial pros.
+Betterment has no minimum investment amount, although you’ll need $10 to begin investing, which makes it appealing for millennials who want to start investing but are short on cash.
+While eventually Betterment offers reasonable invevtment management fees of 0.25% or 0.40% AUM based on whether they use the digital or premium version (with human financial advisors).

 Betterment is goals-based.
-Based on your answers to the sign-up questions, Betterment automatically recommends three goals.
-You get a chance to review those goals, and determine whether they accurately match real life investing goals.
+Based on your answers to the sign-up questions, Betterment automatically recommends several goals from which to choose.
+You can modify those goals to meet your needs.
 This is a helping hand for those who might need assistance in choosing how to proceed with investing.

-Stash is an app that’s listed #22 on the top 28 robo-advisors of 2018 list.
-For just $5, clients can start investing in a Roth IRA or a brokerage account.
+The Stash app is a good pick for beginner investors.
+For just $5, you can start investing in a Roth IRA or a brokerage account.

-While Stash offers 30 ETFs, there is a level of customization; millennials who want to put their money where their values are will be happy to see that Stash encourages users to invest according to their values.
+Stash offers both customized pre-made portfolios and do-it-yourself investing.
+Millennials who want to put their money where their values are will be happy to see that Stash encourages users to invest according to their values.
 Investors who care about the environment can invest along side those who want to invest in startups—both knowing that their money is supporting a cause or business type they care about.

 5. Schwab Intelligent Portfolios